-The booting process of the DA14530 is presented in Figure 11.
+The booting process of the DA14531 is presented in Figure 20.
 The Booter is always executed when a POR or a HW Reset occurs, or the RESET\ON\WAKEUP feature is configured.

 The booter will start executing with the RC32M clock, to speed up its execution.
-To access the OTP, $V{BAT}$ needs to be set at $\ge 1.8$ V. After the OTP is operational, the Booter initializes the UART baud rate at 115.2 kHz, and the CS (section 4.4.2) is enabled to be executed.
+Then the Booter checks whether the system is in the Boost configuration or not.
+The configuration (Buck or Boost) has been already decided by the HW and should be readable by SW at the ANA\STATUS\REG[BOOST\SELECTED] bit field.
+To access the OTP, VBAT\HIGH needs to be set at ≥ 1.8 V. In the Boost configuration the DCDC is enabled to boost VBAT\HIGH at 1.8 V and BOOST\VBAT\OK = 1 confirms that the voltage at the DCDC is stable.
+After the OTP is operational, the Booter initializes the UART baud rate at 115.2 kHz, and the CS (section 4.4.2) is enabled to be executed.

-After the CS has been executed, the Booter has to decide whether the device is in Development or Normal mode by reading the two words indicated as application flags in the OTP.
+After the CS has been executed, the Booter should decide whether the device is in Development or Normal mode by reading the two words indicated as application flags in the OTP.
 The OTP image is copied into RAM starting at address 0x0 by the Booter.

 In Development mode, the "Boot from Specific" flag will be evaluated.
-If this flag is programmed, new pin locations for booting from an external SPI slave to make DA14530 an SPI Master will be set allowing for booting from a different pin configuration than the default one, so that the system can boot from an external FLASH using the development mode.
+If the flag is programmed, new pin locations for booting from an external SPI slave to make DA14531 an SPI Master will be set.
+The "Boot from Specific" flag addresses mostly the QFN package allowing for booting from a different pin configuration than the default one, so that the system can boot from an external FLASH using the development mode.
 The details of the configuration are presented in section 4.4.1.
 If this path is entered, the system will always try to boot from UART so that the SPI Flash can be updated if needed.
-Any of the three UART configurations specified in Table 32 can be selected by writing bits [31:24] at the "Boot specific config" field in the OTP header.
+Any of the three UART configurations specified in Table 38 can be selected by writing bits [31:24] at the "Boot specific config" field in the OTP header.
 If booting from SPI Flash fails, the Booter will jump back to the normal scan sequence of the peripheral devices.